-BERLIN, GERMANY | SPRING 2020
+BERLIN, Germany | SPRING 2020

 Berlin is one of the most vibrant and exciting European capitals.
 The East and West sides of the city have retained their own identity since reunification and the fall of the Berlin Wall in 1989.
-Thanks to the rebuilding process Berlin has become a focus for modern architecture and remains a major center of art and international business.
+Thanks to the rebuilding process Berlin has become a focus for modern architecture and remains a major center of art and intentional business.
 The city, with its many famous parks and lakes, becomes especially full of life in the spring and summer when the locals are out on foot, bicycle and skates.

 Primary: Ben Kohn, Whatcom Community College